 But sometimes it’s fun to try something different.
 These muffins were an experiment.
 A “what if I did this….?” attempt when I was making some cheese muffins one day.

 Turns out, not only did the experiment work out better than expected, but I managed to create a new “grab and go” breakfast to add to my rotation.
-They last for around 4 days (I store them in the fridge because of the egg) and I just pop them in the microwave for 40 seconds to warm up.
+These Bacon and Egg Muffins last for around 4 days (I store them in the fridge because of the egg) and I just pop them in the microwave for 40 seconds to warm up.
 Throw them in a paper bag and run out the door. 🙂

-I’d love to say it’s great for the freezer, but unfortunately it isn’t because the egg whites become rubbery (cooked yolks freeze fine, whites don’t).
+I’d love to say these Bacon and Egg Muffins are great for the freezer, but unfortunately it isn’t because the egg whites become rubbery (cooked yolks freeze fine, whites don’t).
 However, I have made batches of these with beaten eggs (instead of cracking them in whole) and they freeze very well!

 I did consider making these using boiled eggs and pushing them into the batter.
 Doing it that way, the eggs would look fabulous when you cut into it because they would hold their shape.
 But the eggs would be overcooked.
 So I opted to crack raw eggs into the muffin batter.
 Even though, as you can see, the egg ends up somewhat wonky, at least the egg yolk isn’t overcooked.